SofaPirate/Plaquette/README.rst

 allowing interactive and generative processes to flow smoothly.

 .. warning::
-  Plaquette forbids the use blocking functions such as Arduino's `delay() <https://www.arduino.cc/reference/en/language/functions/time/delay/>`_ and `delayMicroseconds() <https://www.arduino.cc/reference/en/language/functions/time/delaymicroseconds/>`_.
+  Plaquette forbids the use of blocking functions such as Arduino's `delay() <https://www.arduino.cc/reference/en/language/functions/time/delay/>`_ and `delayMicroseconds() <https://www.arduino.cc/reference/en/language/functions/time/delaymicroseconds/>`_.
   Rather, it invites programmers to adopt a frame-by-frame approach to coding similar to `Processing <https://processing.org/>`_.